 - If your club needs to write a social media policy, you can view the Motorsport UK policy here and adopt this policy for your club.
 You can find a template here.

 - Talk to your club’s committee, members, and volunteers about how they might be able to contribute to your social channels at this time.
 Encourage them to be open and realistic so you can identify who is best placed to help!

 - If there are people at your club who aren’t usually involved with the committee but are comfortable with social media, ask them if they’d be happy to contribute.

 - Social media doesn’t work for everyone, talk to your members about how engaged they are with social media and work out which platforms might be best.

 - If you know you will be sharing important information via your social channels, make sure you have a plan for getting this information to members who don’t have access to social media.

-To help you with your Digital Marketing, below you will find guides for different social media channels below.
+To help you with your Digital Marketing, below you will find a social media policy template, plus guides for different social media channels.